Bekalah/cathedral/DEVELOPMENT_GUIDE.md

 - [ ] Does cross-app navigation work?
 - [ ] Is the design CPTSD-safe and mystically accurate?
 - [ ] Have I tested builds and deployment?
+- [ ] Does art follow visionary standards with sacred geometry?
+- [ ] Is Azure AI integrated for enhancements?
+- [ ] Are tarot elements consistent across apps?

 ---